aglavic/genx/genx/README.txt

 =============
  * Fix fitting using MPI (command line on cluster)
  * Fix stopping a command line fit with multiprocessing using ctrl+c
+ * Improvements to the publication graph dialog
+ * Some small bug fixes for fitting from command line

 Changes 3.4.3
 =============